craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 ### Encoding Information With Types

 This is an extension of the previous section's idea, that can be found for example in [std.range.assumeSorted](http://dlang.org/phobos/std_range.html#assumeSorted) and [std.range.SortedRange](http://dlang.org/phobos/std_range.html#SortedRange).
 These Phobos constructs encode some information in a type (in this case, the fact than the range is sorted, with an associated predicate).
-That way, subsequent operations acting on a range can use better algorithm if they know it's sorted.
+That way, subsequent operations acting on a range can use better algorithms if they know it's sorted.

 This kind of encoding can be used for many different schemes: